Uralstech/UGemini/Documentation~/README_OLD.md

 #### Beta API

 `GeminiManager` supports both the `v1` and `v1beta` Gemini API versions.
 As a lot of features are still unsupported in the main `v1` API, you may need to use the beta API.
-You can set the `useBetaApi` boolean parameter in the request constructor to do so.
+You can set the `useBeta` boolean parameter in the `Compute` method to do so.

 #### Models